madzumo/DevOps-Pipeline/README.md

 The flow starts with the application in the `src` folder.
-Once a change is committed to the `main` branch it triggers Jenkins to retrieve a copy of the repo, build each app service in Docker containers, upload the images to a docker registry and triggers Terraform.
+Once a change is committed to the `main` branch it triggers Jenkins to retrieve a copy of the repo, build each app service in Docker containers, upload the images to a docker registry, triggers Terraform and hands off to Ansible.
 Terraform builds the infrastructure for the application which includes a custom VPC, EKS cluster
 S3 bucket, several EC2 instances & all security components.
-Once Terraform is complete, Ansible reads the new K8s images and pushes them to the newly created EKS cluster.
+Once Terraform is complete, Ansible reads the new K8s images and deploys the application with all the services to the newly created EKS cluster.

 This is an overview explanation of how the CI/CD pipeline would normally function in a private environment.
 For the purpose of this demonstration Jenkins creates the Docker containers only and the other triggers are handled by the demo utility itself using Python.
 The end result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.
-Below are all the individual application services that will get installed as containers in your private Kubernetes environment.
+Below are all the individual application services that will get installed as containers in the Kubernetes environment.

 ![micro_service](media/microsevice.png)